-In August 2023, the Government released a draft GPS 2024 for consultation.
-At the time of writing, the GPS 2021 remains the current operative statement that the RLTP must be consistent with.
+In August 2023, the Government released a draft consultation GPS 2024.
+At the time of writing, the 2021 GPS remains the current operative statement that the RLTP must be consistent with.

 GPS 2024 will likely be implanted after the final 2024 RLTP, and the six strategic priorities for land transport proposed under the draft GPS 2024 also align with the RLTP objectives, as shown in the table on page 35.